 Soak your Feet in warm water

-Foot soak is one of the rejuvenating therapies for tired and weak legs.
+The foot soak is one of the rejuvenating therapies for tired and weak legs.
 Soaking the foot in the warm water relaxes your leg muscles and relieves strain, pain and sore feet.
 The foot is connected to all major organs of the body through tiny nerves.
-When you soak your feet in warm water, these nerves soothes your whole body.
+When you soak your feet in warm water, these nerves soothe your whole body.
 It also enhances proper blood circulation and reduces muscle cramps.
 You can add salt or essential oils in warm water for added relaxation.

 Increase fluid intake

 Dehydration is a major cause of muscle cramps and weak leg muscles.
 Keep your body hydrated to prevent weaker legs.